-The Apprenticeship in Teaching (AT) Program is designed to help graduate students become more reflective and skilled teachers, aware of the research on teaching and learning in higher education, and familiar with pedagogical best practices.
-The program offers a chance for graduate students to participate in pedagogy workshops and engage in teaching-related tasks designed to enhance their preparation for college teaching, supplemented with mentorship from current faculty and CNDLS professional teaching staff.
+The Apprenticeship in Teaching (AT) Program is designed to help graduate students and others become more reflective and skilled teachers, aware of the research on teaching and learning in higher education, and familiar with pedagogical best practices.
+The program offers a chance for graduate students and others to participate in pedagogy workshops and engage in teaching-related tasks designed to enhance their preparation for college teaching, supplemented with mentorship from current faculty and CNDLS professional teaching staff.
 Our goal is to give participants increased confidence and preparation for a thriving teaching practice in an academic position or wherever else their career paths take them.